Iguana at Singapore's Mandai Zoo, shot by Francis Chin

 Decide how much time you need for each task and stick to your plan.
 A disorganised life and work schedule and a messy desk only make your stress worse.

-Ignatius also points out other stress-reducing activities you can adopt:
+Other stress-reducing activities you can adopt:

 Chill out